-Wounded Veterans Learn to Surf in Huntington Beach
+Wounded Veterans Learn to Surf in Week of Therapeutic Ocean Exercise in Huntington Beach

-More than two dozen wounded veterans are learning how to surf in a week-long program in Huntington Beach.
+More than two dozen wounded veterans are learning how to surf in a weeklong program in Huntington Beach.

 Titled Operation Surf, the program began on Sunday and continues through Saturday.

 "I’ve done a lot of healing through water therapy and surfing," said retired Army Spc.
-Stephen Peterson who was injured on July 1, 2011 in Afghanistan.
+Stephen Peterson, who was injured in Afghanistan in 2011.
 "There's energy just everywhere and it's a good feeling."

-Operation Surf is a program of the non-profit organization Amazing Surf Adventures that pairs active-duty troops and veterans with a surf instructor to develop an individual curriculum around their abilities, according to its website.
+Operation Surf is a program of the nonprofit organization Amazing Surf Adventures that pairs active-duty troops and veterans with a surf instructor to develop an individual curriculum around their abilities, according to its website.

-Everyone involved eats together to discuss their progress and lives in the same lodging during the week, according to the site.
+Everyone involved discusses their progress over shared meals and lives in the same lodging during the week, according to the site.

 Navy Lt.
 Cmdr.
 Ramesh Haytasingh said the program was a success.